Japanese destroyer Kamikaze (1922): Pacific War

 At the time of the attack on Pearl Harbor, Kamikaze was still based at Ōminato, and was assigned to patrols from the Chishima Islands to the southern coasts of Hokkaidō.
 In June 1942, Kamikaze helped provide cover for the Japanese forces during Operation AL, the diversionary invasion of the Aleutian Islands during the Battle of Midway.
 Following the Aleutian Islands Campaign, Kamikaze patrolled from Hokkaidō through the Aleutians through the end of the year.
 Throughout 1943 and 1944, she was assigned to patrols of Soya Strait and Tsugaru Strait and to escort ship convoys to remote outposts in the Kurile islands.

 On 23 October 1944, she left Kataoka Bay Naval Base, Shimushu Island, Kuril Islands for Otaru in convoy WO-303 consisting of transports Hakuyo Maru, Hokoku Maru, and Umegawa Maru, and Etorofu-class escort ship Fukue.
-The transports were filled with naval personal and fishery workers being removed to the homeland for the winter from the islands of Shimushu and Paramushiro.
+The transports were filled with naval personnel and fishery workers being removed to the homeland for the winter from the islands of Shimushu and Paramushiro.
 On 25 October 1944, the convoy was attacked by the submarine USS Seal.
 Hakuyo Maru was torpedoed and sunk west of the Kuril Islands with 1,415 lives lost.
 The Seal evaded depth charging by Kamikaze and Fukue and the remainder of the convoy reached Otaru unharmed.

 However, from January 1945, Kamikaze was reassigned to the Combined Fleet and relocated to Moji in Kyūshū.
 On 26 January 1945, she departed with a convoy from Moji bound for Singapore, but was assigned detached duty at the Mako in the Pescadores.
 On 14 February she formed part of the escort for both Ise-class battleships which were sailing from Singapore to Japan as part of Operation Kita.
 On 20 February, she rescued the survivors of the torpedoed destroyer Nokaze, continuing on to Singapore by 22 February.